 With our close relationships to farmers in our portfolio, Iroquois Valley is constantly evaluating new financial tools to meet the needs of our farmers while furthering our financial and impact goals.
 In the future, one such tool could be to deliver capital to a farm through an equity investment.
 This would be an investment in the farm business, not simply the purchase of or financing of real estate.
-We have no immediate plans to make such an investment.
 However, even exploring such a possibility will require Iroquois Valley resources, as we explore the impact such an investment could have on our tax status, regulatory exemptions upon which we rely, our operations and due diligence process, and underwriting standards.
 This exploration may result in no or few actual equity investments made.
 Moreover, limitations on such investments may be appropriate to ensure our compliance with REIT income rules.
 Even if we do make such an investment, that investment would face numerous risks associated with being an equity holder, including, for example being junior in interest to any creditors of the farm.